cylc/cylc-admin/docs/vc-march-2019-agenda.md

   - Who does what?

 ## Project Admin and Code Management
 - ZenHub?
 Trello?
+GitHub Projects?
-GitHub Projects? (let's decide and be done with it!)
+  - (let's decide and be done with it!)

 -. **Riot.im**, the saga continues!
   - (note todays email CC-list screw-up)
   - status at MO? switch to Slack?

 - Do the other new `cylc/*` repositories need milestones?
   - eventually? (e.g. distinct UI release cycle)
   - and CONTRIBUTING.md etc.? (full GitHub "community profile"?)

 - Do we need to choose coding styles?
    - (only PEP8 so far)
    - Python Docstring Conventions - would be nice to have one that works with most tools (i.e. sphinx, vim syntax hightlight, IDE, napoleon, etc)
    - Should we use [Black](https://github.com/ambv/black)?

 - Source repository names:
   - `cylc/cylc` --> `cylc/cylc-workflow-service`? (or not, for `pip install cylc`?)
   - (along with `cylc/cylc-web-ui`, `cylc/cylc.github.io`...)
   - or does `pip install cylc-VERSION` dictate that we keep `cylc/cylc`?

 - Sadie's Cheat Sheets idea: new repository `cylc/cylc-cheat-sheets`?
    - `cylc review` to new repo `cylc/cylc-review`?
    - `cylc profile-battery` command to new repo.
    - `suite.rc` -> `cylc-workflow.rc`? (or `cylc-workflow.yaml`?...)

 - Improved release process (Bruno)
    - less reliance on Hilary
    - Pull Request template, require a message for the release change log?
    - automatically generate CHANGES.md?

 - Testing
   - Unit test + Battery test -> Pytest?
   - UI testing - any decisions here?
 (Selenium?)

-## Speculative, or off the cylc-8 critical path
+## Speculative or off-the-critical-path

 - suite.rc, YAML, Python API?
   - my feeling is we could force users to change config file format, and we need a Python API for advanced users/applications, but we can't force users to use Python (simpler suites don't *need* Python)
   - so is it worth considering suite.rc -> YAML? for cylc-8, or later?
   - Does the intention to make a Python API change this?
   - Is a Python API possible for cylc-8? (probably not)

+- Oliver's API-only-the-fly POCs:
+  - CLI? web UI?
+  - How does GraphQL impact this?
+(Do we keep non-GraphQL endpoints for commands? or can we do something similar with GraphQL?)

 ## END
 - anything else?